-- a.
-When the Self-timer Button is pressed the built in Flash will fire automatically whenever there is insufficient light. - b.
-The flash will charge during the 10 sec. countdown. - \ You may not be able to activate the self-timer when the flash is just beginning to recharge.
+a.
+When the Self-timer Button is pressed the built in Flash will fire automatically whenever there is insufficient light. b.
+The flash will charge during the 10 sec. countdown.

+You may not be able to activate the self-timer when the flash is just beginning to recharge.
 Wait 2-3 seconds and try again.

-- \ If the distance between subject and camera is too close, the AF Monitor will blink.
-At that fume, the self-timer will not activate.
-Move back a little and try again. - \ Too-Close Warning Lamp (AF Monitor) will blink only when. pushing Self-timer button and/or the Shutter Release Button.
+If the distance between subject and camera is too close, the AF Monitor will blink.
+At that time, the self-timer will not activate.
+Move back a little and try again.
+Too-Close Warning Lamp (AF Monitor) will blink only when pushing Self-timer button and/or the Shutter Release Button.
 Using the Self-timer for Pre-focus Photography:

-- a.
-Select Single AF Mode.
-(See CREATIVE MODES Section, page 27.) - b.
+a.
+Select Single AF Mode (See CREATIVE MODES Section, page 24).

+b.
 Select the subject you wish to pre-focus on.
-Move the camera so that it is in Single Auto-Focus Target. - c.
-Press the Shutter Release Button halfway down to adjust and lock-in the focus and reposition the camera if necessary. - d.
-While holding the Shutter Release Button halfway, press the Self-timer Button to activate the self-timer. - e.
+Move the camera so that it is in Spot Auto-Focus Target. c.
+Press the Shutter Release Button halfway down to adjust and lock-in the focus and reposition the camera if necessary. d.
+While holding the Shutter Release Button halfway, press the Self-timer Button to activate the self-timer. e.
 The focus will remain fixed at the locked-in distance until the photograph is taken.

-CREATIVE MODES

-This camera includes a variety of special operating modes which permit you to widely express your creativity.
-These modes include Flash-off, Flash-on, Red Eye Reduction/Soft-flash, TV, Single-AF and Super-Macro.
+CREATIVE MODES This camera includes a variety of special operating modes which permit you to widely express your creativity.
+These modes include Flash-off Flash-on, Red Eye Reduction/Soft-flash, TV, Single-AF and Super-Macro.
 Many combinations may be made using these selections with flash photography, self-timer, and/or remote control picture taking, allowing you to fully and precisely obtain the image you seek.
 Try experimenting.
 These modes are designed to stimulate your imagination and creativity.

-\ To select operating modes, simply press the Mode Button in the LCD Panel located on the back of the camera.
+To select operating modes, simply press the Mode Button the LCD Panel located on the back of the camera.
 (Fig. 35) (The Super Macro Button is found on the side of the camera.)
-(Fig. 36)

-You can confirm that the desired feature mode is in effect by checking the LCD Panel which displays the current feature mode.
-The symbols used for these modes are listed next page.
-For detailed operation of each mode, refer to their respective sections in this manual.

-RED EYE REDUCTION AND SOFT-FLASH MODE

-Minimizing the Red-Eye Effect

-Selecting this mode makes it possible to minimize the red-eye effect that sometimes occurs when taking portrait photographs with flash.
+(Fig. 36) You can confirm that the desired feature mode is in effect by checking the LCD Panel which displays the current feature mode.
+The symbols used for these modes are listed below For detailed operation of each mode, refer to their respective sections in this manual.
+RED EYE REDUCTION AND SOFT-FLASH MODE Minimizing the Red-Eye Effect Selecting this mode makes it possible to minimize the red-eye effect that sometimes occurs when taking portrait photographs with flash.
 Now it's easy for anyone to take superior shots of people.

-- 1. Press the Mode Button until the ., symbol appears on the LCD Panel.
-(Fig. 38) - 2.
+1. Press the Mode Button until the g symbol appears on the LCD Panel.
+(Fig. 38) 2.
 Press the Shutter Release Button.
 The flash system will begin its pre-flash cycle.
-After a brief delay, the main flash will fire.
-The entire sequence will take about one second. - \ Be sure to hold the camera still after pressing the Shutter Release Button. - \ You may wish to advise your subjects to wait for the second flash. - \ This mode does not cancel when the camera is switched off.
+After a brief delay the main flash will fire.
+The entire sequence will take about one second.
+Be sure to hold the camera stir after pressing the Shutter Release Button.
+You may wish to advise your subjects to wait for the second flash.

+This mode does not cancel when the camera is switched off.
 To cancel this mode, press the mode button again for any other selection.

-RED EYE REDUCTION AND SOFT-FLASH MODE Minimizing the Red-Eye Effect

-Selecting this mode makes it possible to minimize the red-eye effect that sometimes occurs when taking portrait photographs with flash.
-Now it's easy for anyone to take superior shots of people.

-- 1. Press the Mode Button until the A symbol appears on the LCD Panel.
-(Fig. 38) - 2.
-Press the Shutter Release Button.
-The flash system will begin its pre-flash cycle.
-After a brief delay, the main flash will fire.
-The entire sequence will take about one second. - \ Be sure to hold the camera still after pressing the Shutter Release Button. - \ You may wish to advise your subjects to wait for the second flash. - \ This mode does not cancel when the camera is switched off.
-To cancel this mode, press the mode button again for any other selection.

 Reducing Flash Output

+Example 1 Ejemplo 1 Exemple Beispiel

+Example 2 Exemple 2 Ejemplo 2 Beispiel 2

-The flash adjusts the flash brightness to prevent excessively overexposed pictures when photographing, for example, female subjects with light skin at close range.
-This function works similarly in any of red eye reduction mode, flash-on mode, and auto flash mode.
-(Examples 3, 4)
+Example 4 Exemple 4 Ejemplo 4 Beispiel 4 This allows you to adjust the flash brightness to prevent excessively overexposed pictures when photographing, for example, female subjects with light skin at close range.
+(Examples 3, 4) 1.
+Press the Mode Button until the g symbol appears on the LCD Panel.